kayoumdjedidi/Rpi-IOT-PLWHA-Assistance-hub/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project consists of the creation of a fully fledged IOT Hub for people living with HIV/AIDS, it is going to asssit them with their daily tasks and facilitate their lives, Newly diagnosed HIV-infected patients may have little knowledge or distorted picture about HIV disease.
+This project consists of the creation of a fully-fledged IoT Hub for people living with HIV/AIDS, it is going to assist them with their daily tasks and facilitate their lives, Newly diagnosed HIV-infected patients may have little knowledge or a distorted picture of HIV disease.
 A commonly held belief, especially in the pre-HAART era, is that one would have to give up any plan for the future and live in ill health for the rest of the days to come.
 A strong belief that HIV infection is fatal and terminal may result in the loss of hope in life and living.

-ANd this cloud connected device will act as an assitant to these people in dier need of assistance and support.
+And this cloud-connected device will act as an assistant to these people in dire need of assistance and support.

-First of, we have the home sensors suits, in order to assure the maximim ocnfmort and best living conditions for sensitive patients, it consists of:
+First, we have the home sensors suits, to assure the maximum comfort and best living conditions for sensitive patients, it consists of:
--Tempreature sensor
+-Temperature sensor
--Humidty sensor
+-Humidity sensor
 -Quality of air sensor
 -Fire detector
 -Window and door opening detector

-Also, we have the avbility to add Automation for ventillation, AC, Humidifiers, and smart thermostats.
+Also, we can add Automation for ventilation, AC, Humidifiers, and smart thermostats.

-One of our key features is the proposal of checkups, reminders, linking with personal doctor, and psychological assistance.
+One of our key features is the proposal of checkups, reminders, linking with a personal doctor, and psychological assistance.

+We have also created a fully custom UI with more of the mentioned features showcased, but due to the lack of time, we are only presenting the UI, here is the link:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>